Learning Outcomes

 - Key reliefs can reduce or defer the chargeable gain, including the Annual Exemption (AE) and Business Asset Disposal Relief (BADR).

-- Rollover Relief and Hold-Over Relief allow for the deferral of CGT under specific conditions related to reinvestment or gifts of business assets.
+- Rollover Relief and Hold-Over Relief allow for the deferral of CGT under specific conditions related to reinvestment or gifts of business assets; Incorporation Relief defers gains on incorporation when shares are received.

-- Capital losses can be offset against gains in the same year or carried forward.
+- Capital losses must be offset against gains before using the Annual Exemption and can be carried forward.

 Key Terms and Concepts